Sophie Clarke

 Prior to joining Carson Kaye, she trained and qualified at top commercial law firms before transferring to criminal practice.
 Sophie is an accredited police station representative and a qualified duty solicitor.

-Sophie has a first-class Law degree (LLB) and a Master’s degree (LLM) in Criminal Justice.
+Sophie has a first-class Law degree (LLB) and a Distinction-grade Master’s degree (LLM) in Criminal Justice.
 She is also part of an Advisory Board for the University of Exeter Law School.

 Pre-Charge and Early Representation